-This key information document is to help you decide if shared ownership is right for you.
+This key information document is to help you decide if shared ownership with a Designated Protected Area (DPA) - Restricted Staircasing lease is right for you.
 You should read this document carefully so that you understand what you are buying, and then keep it safe for future reference.
 This document 'Key information about the home' is a summary and you should consider the information in 'Summary of costs' and 'Guide to shared ownership' before making a decision.

 This does not form part of the lease.
-You should carefully consider the information and the accompanying lease and discuss any issues with your legal adviser before signing the lease.
+You should carefully consider the information and the accompanying lease, and discuss any issues with your legal adviser before signing the lease.